brunorijsman/flashcard/README.md

 Current features:

+* A deploy script that automatically deploys the web application to Amazon Web Services
 * The student web application:
   * Responsive Javascript application built using bootstrap.
   * Works well on laptops, tablets, and phones.